 - The survey is also available electronically via customized QR codes (in English and Spanish).

-- On February 27, Americans for the Arts deployed the AEP6 organization survey to a list of approximately 57,000 eligible nonprofit arts and culture organizations that are located in the 400 participating communities.
+- Americans for the Arts deployed the AEP6 organization survey to a list of approximately 57,000 eligible nonprofit arts and culture organizations that are located in the 400 participating communities.

 - In addition to background information about each organization, the survey collects information about each organization's revenues, expenditures, in-person attendance, virtual attendance, staff size, and volunteers—key data points that are required to determine economic impact.